sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     <!-- border -->![MDK](img-3.2.png)

 3. The `OnPress` event has been bound to the `GenericNavigation.action`.
 You will now override its properties.
-Click the 3 dots icon for the `OnPress` property and select `Overrides`.
+Click the dotted icon for the `OnPress` property and select `Overrides`.

     <!-- border -->![MDK](img-3.3.png)